 Emilie Larrivee, MS, CAGS, CCC-SLP

-Emilie Larrivee, MS, CAGS, CCC-SLP, is Instructor in the Department of Communication Sciences and Disorders in the School of Health and Rehabilitation Sciences at MGH Institute of Health Professions.
-She teaches and supervises graduate student clinicians in the interdisciplinary IMPACT practice center.
-Emilie is an ASHA certified Speech and Language Pathologist, who also holds certification as a Speech and Language Pathologist through the state of Massachusetts.
-In addition, Emilie holds professional licensure as a Specialist Teacher in Speech Language and Hearing Disorders and an initial license as an Administrator of Special Education, both through the Massachusetts Department of Elementary and Secondary Education.
+Emilie is an ASHA-certified Speech and Language Pathologist, who also holds certification as a Speech and Language Pathologist through the state of Massachusetts.
+In addition, Emilie holds professional licensure as a Specialist Teacher in Speech Language and Hearing Disorders and was formerly licensed as an Administrator of Special Education, both through the Massachusetts Department of Elementary and Secondary Education.

-Emilie specializes in pediatric speech and language disorders.
-Her experience includes working with children and young adults with a wide variety of developmental and acquired speech, language, and reading delays/disorders.
+Emilie specializes in pediatric speech, language, and literacy disorders.
+Her experience includes working with children and adults with a wide variety of developmental speech, language, and reading delays/disorders.
 Emilie has worked in various settings, including public schools, special education collaboratives, private practice, and pediatric outpatient clinics.

 Worek, A., Halvorson, B., Young, I., Kelley-Nazzaro, P., Larrivee, E., Riotte, M., Gao, G., Zipse, L., & Gochyyev, P. (2022).
 Inter-rater reliability of a tool for evaluating anti-oppressive and oppressive themes in decodable texts.
 Poster presentation.
 New Orleans, LA.